Low-lying zeroes of Maass form $L$-functions: Introduction

 Note the Fourier transforms of the densities of the three orthogonal groups all equal $\delta_0(y) + 1/2$ in the interval $(-1,1)$ but are mutually distinguishable for larger support (and are distinguishable from the unitary and symplectic cases for any support).
 Thus if the underlying symmetry type is believed to be orthogonal then it is necessary to obtain results for test functions $\phi$ with ${\rm supp}(\widehat{\phi})$ exceeding $(-1,1)$ in order to have a unique agreement.

 The one-level density has been computed for many families for suitably restricted test functions, and has always agreed with a random matrix ensemble.
 Simple families of $L$-functions include Dirichlet $L$-functions, elliptic curves, cuspidal newforms, number field $L$-functions, and symmetric powers of ${\rm GL}_2$ automorphic representations \cite{DM1,FiMi,FI,Gao,GK,Gu,HM,HR,ILS,IMT,KaSa1,KaSa2,Mil,MilPe,OS1,OS2,RR,Ro,Rub1,Rub2,ShTe,Ya,Yo}.
 Due\~nez and Miller \cite{DM1,DM2} handled some compound families, and recently Shin and Templier \cite{ShTe} determined the symmetry type of many families of automorphic forms on ${\rm GL}_n$ over $\mathbb{Q}$.
-The goal of this paper is to provide additional evidence for these conjectures for the family of level 1 Maass forms.
+The goal of this paper is to provide additional evidence for these conjectures for the family of level 1 Maass forms for as large support of the test function as possible.